-Cardinal Godfried Danneels, Archbishop emeritus of Mechelen-Brussel (Malines-Bruxelles), was born on 4 June 1933 in Kanegem, diocese of Bruges, in Eastern Flanders.
+Cardinal Godfried Danneels, Archbishop emeritus of Mechelen-Brussel (Malines-Bruxelles), Military Ordinary for Belgium, was born on 4 June 1933 in Kanegem, diocese of Bruges, in Eastern Flanders.

 After his secondary studies at the College of St. Joseph in Tielt, he earned a licentiate in theology at the Higher Institute of Philosophy of the Catholic University of Louvain in 1954, and in 1961, a doctorate at the Pontifical Gregorian University of Rome.
 Meanwhile, on 17 August 1957, he was ordained a priest, and in 1959, he became spiritual director of the major seminary of Bruges.
 Ten years later he became professor of theology at the Flemish Catholic University of Louvain and on 4 November 1977 he was named Bishop of Antwerp by Paul VI.
 He was consecrated on 18 December 1977 and in the two years that he headed the diocese, he dedicated much of his time to the spiritual direction of the priests and to pastoral leadership, working assiduously toward increased collaboration between priests and laity.